What is the definition of the term ‘liquidation’ ?

 What does Liquidation Mean for Company Directors?

-For directors, liquidation means that an insolvency practitioner will be formally appointed to close down the company, at which point directors powers cease.
+For directors, liquidation means that a licensed insolvency practitioner will be formally appointed to close down the company, at which point directors powers cease.

 From this point on directors must cooperate with the liquidator so that he/she can understand the situation to the best of their ability.